Detained Shipment?

 We Send Submissions Through FDA ITACS

-FDA requires electronic document submissions, and our proprietary Labware software speaks directly to the Import Trade Auxiliary Communication System, known as FDA ITACS.
-We send required documentation to FDA with a copy to the importer, ensuring both parties have a complete and accurate picture of test results.
+The FDA requires electronic document submissions, and our proprietary Labware software speaks directly to the Import Trade Auxiliary Communication System, known as FDA ITACS.
+We send required documentation to the FDA with a copy to the importer, ensuring both parties have a complete and accurate picture of test results.

 We support thousands of clients each year, helping them understand expectations regarding FDA sampling guidelines as well as expedite testing of their detained products in support of US entry.